University of Gothenburg

 The page is long: Try the Page Content for quicker access.

-During the last two decades he has built up the Environmental Economics Unit (EEU) at the University of Gothenburg, with a staff of about twenty researchers.
-For about two decades they gave a unique PhD program (with a large participation of graduate students from developing countries financed by the Swedish International Development Cooperation Agency, Sida).
-After graduating most of the PhDs join in the Environment for Development initiative (EfD) which does policy relevant research in developing countries.
-With Gunnar Köhlin, Thomas founded the Environment for Development Initiative.
+During the last two decades he has built up the Environmental Economics Unit (EEU) at the University of Gothenburg.
+This research group works both on environmental valuation, policy design and natural resource issues.
+For about two decades we gave a unique PhD program (with a large participation of graduate students from developing countries financed by the Swedish International Development Cooperation Agency, Sida).
+After graduating most of the PhDs joined the Environment for Development initiative (EfD) which does policy relevant research in developing countries.

 Recent highlights: